 It goes without saying that the ebook market is evolving and this trend brought along another interesting phenomenon in the digital publishing industry named self-publishing.

-However, this is not a new thing.
-It’s the technology that has changed over the years.
+However, this is not a new thing but rather the technology that has changed over the years.
 Publishing their own ebooks has never been easier for authors.
 Self-publishing has become a vital part of the publishing industry and has proven to give many writers a jump start in their career.
 There are quite a few successful self-published authors out there who actually can make a living off doing that.

-Indie publishing lets authors achieve a much greater earning potential and allows them to write whatever they want finding niche audiences with their books.
-This article introduces you to some of PublishDrive’s own self-publishing success stories as well as famous writers who have really made it.
+Indie publishing lets authors achieve a much greater earning potential and allows them to write whatever they want, finding niche audiences with their books.
+This article shares PublishDrive’s own self-publishing success stories as well as popular writers who’ve truly made it.

 PublishDrive’s own self-publishing success story

 Fantasy author Joseph Malik has been writing for decades before he turned to self-publishing.
-After 15 years of collecting rejection letters, he self-published the Dragon’s Trail, that rose to the bestseller lists.
-Read our whole interview with him here.
+After 15 years of rejection letters, he self-published the Dragon’s Trail, which rose to the bestseller lists -- read our whole interview with him here.

 While self-publishing is mostly present in the anglophone market, there are some authors who are able to be internationally successful.
 Romance writer Jean Joachim publishes translations of her books in Spanish and Italian.
 Self-publishing made it possible for her to achieve international success without giving up her rights.
 Read our interview with her here.

 Self-publishing made it possible for non-fiction authors to aim big as well.
-PublishDrive author Kendall Harrison has shared her experience with us regarding writing cookbooks.
-Read the whole article here.
+PublishDrive author Kendall Harrison has shared her experience with us regarding writing cookbooks, which you can read about here.